 For the future, we are open to new projects and ideas proposed by our partners, and discuss those possibilities frequently.

 Our board members have traveled to Guatemala many times, enjoy coffee immensely, and are deeply connected.
-We are a small group, with no employees, no fixed office, or red tape.
+We are a small group, all volunteers, no fixed office, or red tape.
 Since we come from a business perspective, we like things that work well, and offer great value.

 Guatemala Conexions Board Members: